akamai/terraform-provider-akamai/docs/data-sources/properties.md

 # akamai_properties

-Use `akamai_properties` data source to query and retrieve the list of properties for a group and contract that the current EdgeGrid API client token has access to.
+Use the `akamai_properties` data source to query and retrieve the list of properties for a group and contract based on the [EdgeGrid API client token](https://developer.akamai.com/getting-started/edgegrid) you're using.

 ## Example Usage

-Return properties associated with the EdgeGrid API client token given a contract and group:
+Return properties associated with the EdgeGrid API client token currently used for authentication:

 datasource-example.tf
 ```hcl-terraform